duckwork/duckwork.github.io/readlist.md

 1. City Neighbor, The Story of Jane Addams -- Clara Ingram Judson
 1. Ivan the Fool -- Leo Tolstoy
 1. The Voyages of Doctor Dolittle -- Hugh Lofting

+# Others

+*I wrote a script to automatically add books I think of to this list here.*

+- Hunger -- Roxanne Gay